top of page

 15011_00138.jpg

-I am a Research Assistant Professor in the Department of Chemistry and a Research Scientist in the Materials and Molecular Analysis Center in the Analytical Resources Core, an affiliate of the Natural Resource Ecology Laboratory, and affiliate Faculty with the Degree Program in Ecology at Colorado State University.
-My studies focus on ecosystem metabolomics, linking small molecule profiles of ecosystems with environmental drivers through their microbial communities.
+I am an Associate Research Professor in the Department of Chemistry and a Research Scientist in the Materials and Molecular Analysis Center in the Analytical Resources Core, an affiliate of the Natural Resource Ecology Laboratory, and affiliate Faculty with the Degree Program in Ecology at Colorado State University.
+My studies focus on the feedbacks between the molecular structure of organic matter and its fate in the environment.
+I use ecosystem metabolomics, linking small molecule profiles of ecosystems with environmental drivers through their microbial communities in combination with other analytical methods to understand how global change drives carbon structure and how carbon structure can drive global change.
 My post-doctoral work was at the University of California, Santa Barbara, in microbial ecology, studying the responses of soil microorganisms to moisture stress in California grasslands and forests, and to freezing in arctic Alaska.
 My PhD is in Ocean Sciences from the University of California, Santa Cruz where I studied marine natural products elucidating the structures of novel molecules using mass spectrometry and nuclear magnetic resonance spectroscopy.
 My undergraduate degree was in Ecology from the University of Colorado, Boulder.

 Contact Me